Seviyan Recipe (Sweet Vermicelli)

 Here I have used preroasted vermicelli.
 If you are using unroasted ones then do fry them in ghee well until they turn deep golden in color.
 Ensure they are not over roasted as the flavor changes.

-- 150 grams vermicelli or seviyan (about 3 cups broken)
+- 150 grams Seviyan (thin vermicelli, about 3 cups broken)

 - ½ to ¾ cup sugar prefer organic

-- ½ tsp cardamom powder or elaichi powder
+- ½ teaspoon cardamom powder or elaichi powder

 - 1½ cups milk or water (Refer notes)

-- 1 tsp rose water or kewra water (optional)
+- 1 teaspoon rose water or kewra water (optional)

 - Heat ghee in a heavy bottom pot and fry the vermicelli until golden.